 We are also the coordinating entity for the Mountains to Sound Greenway National Heritage Area.
 National Heritage Areas are places designated by Congress where historic, cultural, and natural resources combine to form cohesive, nationally important landscapes.
 We received designation in March 2019 and are currently in the midst of a three-year cooperative management planning process.

 The work we do would not be possible without the partners that we collaborate with every day.
 The Greenway coalition is a catalyst for action, convening multiple interest groups.
 We work together to tackle challenges and plan for the future of this incredible landscape and the people who live, work, and play here.

 What is the Mountains to Sound Greenway National Heritage Area?

 In March 2019, the Mountains to Sound Greenway was officially designated by Congress as a National Heritage Area, making it the Mountains to Sound Greenway National Heritage Area.
 Along with the Maritime Washington NHA, the Greenway is the first NHA in the Pacific Northwest.
 The Mountains to Sound Greenway National Heritage Area is a unique geographic corridor made up of connected ecosystems and communities spanning 1.5-million-acres from Seattle to Ellensburg.

 National Heritage Areas are places designated by Congress where historic, cultural, and natural resources combine to form cohesive, nationally important landscapes.

 The Mountains to Sound Greenway National Heritage Area proudly joins 54 other NHA sites in 32 states, including iconic and historic landscapes such as New York’s Niagara Falls, Mississippi’s Gulf Coast, and North Carolina’s Blue Ridge National Heritage Area.
 Click here to view and download maps of the Greenway.

-Request a logo below and please review our guidelines for proper usage instructions.
+Request a logo or photo below.
+Please review our guidelines for proper usage instructions.